-The bill, H.B.
-No. 2219, amends Section 29.003(b) of the Education Code to expand the eligibility criteria for special education services in public schools.
-Specifically, it adds "fetal alcohol spectrum disorder" as a qualifying disability for students aged three to 21, alongside existing categories such as physical disabilities, intellectual or developmental disabilities, emotional disturbances, learning disabilities, autism, speech disabilities, and traumatic brain injuries.
-The amendment aims to ensure that students with fetal alcohol spectrum disorder receive the necessary support and services to be adequately educated in public schools.
+H.B.
+No. 2219 amends the Education Code to expand the eligibility criteria for special education services in public schools to include students with fetal alcohol spectrum disorder (FASD).
+Specifically, the bill modifies Section 29.003(b) by adding FASD as a qualifying disability alongside existing categories such as physical disabilities, intellectual or developmental disabilities, emotional disturbances, learning disabilities, autism, speech disabilities, and traumatic brain injuries.
+The new legal language inserted into the bill specifies that students with FASD are now recognized as needing special services to ensure they can be adequately and safely educated in public schools.

 Statutes affected: Introduced: Education Code 29.003 (Education Code 29)